 Inappropriate relationships between individuals

 Adults working with young people or vulnerable adults have a duty not to abuse their position of trust.
 They should behave responsibly and professionally towards children and young people in their care.
 The behaviour between individuals on a voyage should be acceptable in a typical working environment.

 Morvargh Sailing Project operates a ‘no touching’ policy to reduce the risk to the afterguard and our crews.
 Sexual harassment is not acceptable.
 Examples may include:

 - Lewd comments/behaviour

-During the period of the voyage public displays of affection between afterguard members is not appropriate and discouraged.
+During the voyage, public displays of affection between afterguard members are not appropriate and discouraged.

-All young people must be given fair and equal treatment regardless of their gender, religion, ethnic origin or ability.
+All young people must be given fair and equal treatment regardless of gender, religion, ethnic origin or ability.
 No discrimination, harassment, intimidation or humiliation will be tolerated.
-If you are unsure determining what action is appropriate it is recommended that you seek clarification from the designated person.
+If you are unsure what action is appropriate, it is recommended that you seek clarification from the designated person.

 Abuse of the position of trust

-It is an offence for a person aged 18 or over, intentionally to engage in, causes or incite, participate in or cause a child to watch a sexual act when the adult is in a position of trust in respect of the child (Sexual Offences Act 2003).
+It is an offence for a person aged 18 or over intentionally to engage in, cause or incite, participate in or cause a child to watch a sexual act when the adult is in a position of trust in respect of the child (Sexual Offences Act 2003).